Tom32i/portfolio-old/data/article/serialization.md

 > Need to serialize a specific object in a specific way?
 Declare a normalizer that support this single model!

-To write a custom normalizer, you need to implements `NormalizerInterface`, wich describes two methods:
+To write a custom normalizer, you need to implements `NormalizerInterface`, which describes two methods:

 - __supportsNormalization__: Answer the question "Can you normalize that object?".
 - __normalize__: Do the transformation from object into array.